 BV is a marine conservation organisation, not a livelihoods, health or education charity.
-But in certain contexts these needs and basic rights are unmet, deepening poverty, exacerbating the pressure on ocean resources and making conservation all but impossible.
+In certain contexts these needs and basic rights are unmet, deepening poverty, exacerbating the pressure on ocean resources and making conservation all but impossible.

-We partner with specialists to ensure these services are delivered.
-By supporting these partners with our existing logistics, we make it viable for them to service remote and sparse populations.
+We illuminate these wider needs to other organisations.
+By supporting these organisations with our existing logistics, we make it viable for them to service remote and sparse populations.
 These include education, waste management, clean water, community health and family planning.